maxiwee69/reschanger/README.md

-to add a game add it behind line 12 like this
+To add a game add it behind line 12 like this
 ```
 {"game_name.exe", false}
 ```